Lamar Odom And Tristan Thompson Fight Over Khloe Kardashian, Source Claims

 Khloe Kardashian’s ex-husband Lamar Odom and her new flame Tristan Thompson had to be separated after they got into a physical fight over Khloe, a source allegedly revealed to Radar Online.

-According to an insider that spoke with Radar Online, a few weeks ago, the 32-year-old reality TV star Khloe Kardashian arranged for Tristan and her ex-husband Odom to meet at her home.
+According to an insider that spoke to Radar Online, a few weeks ago, the 32-year-old reality TV star Khloe Kardashian arranged for Tristan and her ex-husband Odom to meet at her home.
 Kardashian wanted to stay on good terms with Odom, so she thought it would be a good idea to bring them together and convince them to “keep it civilized.”

 “Khloe arranged for the guys to meet at her home a few weeks ago,” the source told Radar Online, “because she wants to stay on good terms with Lamar and thought he and Tristan would keep things civilized.”